ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 ``release_galaxy`` by setting ``ANSIBLE_GALAXY_SERVER_RELEASE_GALAXY_TOKEN=secret_token``.

-For operations where only one Galaxy server is used, i.e. ``publish``, ``info``, ``login`` then the first entry in the ``server_list`` is used unless an explicit server was passed in as a command lin argument.
+For operations where only one Galaxy server is used, i.e. ``publish``, ``info``, ``login`` then the first entry in the ``server_list`` is used unless an explicit server was passed in as a command line argument.

 .. note::
     Once a collection is found, any of its requirements are only searched within the same Galaxy instance as the parent